 This long-time favorite festival food has a very straightforward name.
 The Jaga is an abbreviation of Jagaimo, which means “potato”, while the Bata means butter.

-Although this is a standard street food option, it is also classified as an appetizer – one of the most popular Asian starters out there.
-So be sure to grab some delicious Jaga Bata at Yatai street stalls or make them at home during lunch.
+Although this is a standard street food option, people also treat it as one of the most popular Asian starters.
+So grab some delicious Jaga Bata at Yatai street stalls or make them at home during lunch.

-6. Yaki Imo – Baked Japanese Sweet Potatoes
+6. Yaki Imo – Baked or Roasted Sweet Potatoes

 While walking on Japanese streets, the scent of freshly baked sweet potatoes from food vendors will make you drool.
 These potatoes’ soft, warm texture and candy-like flavor are also mesmerizing, making them the perfect snack when winter comes.